Como desenvolver um protótipo confiável de disjuntor de parede para usinagem CNC?

 2. Sandblasting to simulate injection molding texture.

-3. Spraying food-grade paint (Por exemplo, matte UV paint) para resistência a arranhões.
+3. Spraying food-grade paint (por exemplo, matte UV paint) para resistência a arranhões.

 • Aço inoxidável: Polishing to achieve a smooth, food-safe surface.

-3.2 Impressão de seda & Pre-Assembly Checks
+3.2 Silk Screen Printing & Pre-Assembly Checks

 • Pre-Assembly Checks:

-1. Verify dimensions with calipers (Por exemplo, cup body capacity, sealing groove size).
+1. Verify dimensions with calipers (por exemplo, cup body capacity, sealing groove size).

 2. Test blade sharpness (use a sample ingredient to check crushing fineness).